-WE CAN Adaptation Toolkit Using WE CAN in Your Organization's Outreach
+WE CAN Adaptation Toolkit

+Using WE CAN in Your Organization's Outreach

 Social media is a key platform for raising awareness, spreading information, and promoting engagement.
-In support of the Children's Bureau's National Child Abuse Prevention Month, CANTASD developed WE CAN, a social media engagement effort that involved multiple partners and reached hundreds of thousands of people across the nation.
+In support of the Children's Bureau's National Child Abuse Prevention Month, the Children's Bureau Learning & Coordination Center (CBLCC) developed WE CAN, a social media engagement effort that involved multiple partners and reached hundreds of thousands of people across the nation.
 The effort is designed to:

-- Engage strategic partners, including those working with vulnerable families who don't think of preventing child abuse and neglect as part of their core work. - Acknowledge stressors families face that are correlated to child abuse and neglect, such as substance use, domestic violence, early parenting, and social isolation. - Offer simple, positive actions that can be taken to support families experiencing those stressors. - Provide links to resources and tools that will help individuals take action.
+- ► Engage strategic partners, including those working with vulnerable families who don't think of preventing child abuse and neglect as part of their core work. - Acknowledge stressors families face that are correlated to child abuse and neglect, such as substance use, domestic violence, early parenting, and social isolation. - Offer simple, positive actions that can be taken to support families experiencing those stressors. - Provide links to resources and tools that will help individuals take action.